JasonLocklin/Dissertation/SA/Introduction.md

 reference frame.
 That is to say, the starting eye position is irrelevant, but only the vector direction of the eye movement [@Catz2008, @Golla2008, @Hernandez2008, @Panouillères2009,
 @Panouillères2012].
-For example, if rightward saccades of 10 degrees are reduced by saccadic adaptation, other similar rightward saccades will be hypometric, regardless of the eye or head position.
+For example, if rightward saccades of 10º are reduced by saccadic adaptation, other similar rightward saccades will be hypometric, regardless of the eye or head position.
 Congruent with a retinocentric vector-based representation, adaptation of saccades of a given length will